top of page

 MRI Findings after Injection of Single and Double Centrifuged Platelet-Rich Plasma (PRP) and Placebo (Saline) in Patients with Knee Osteoarthritis: A Randomised Double-Blind Clinical Trial with Six-Month Follow-Up.
 October 2025.

-If you are exploring non-surgical, regenerative options for knee osteoarthritis (OA), the latest research delivers encouraging news, especially for patients seeking evidence-based treatments.
-A newly published October 2025 randomised, double-blind clinical trial titled above.
-(Ghadamzadeh et al., 2025).
+If you are exploring non-surgical, regenerative options for knee osteoarthritis (OA), the latest research delivers encouraging news.
+A newly published randomised, double-blind clinical trial titled above (Ghadamzadeh et al., 2025) provides fresh MRI-based evidence.
+It shows that intra-articular platelet-rich plasma (PRP) injections can improve not only symptoms but also joint structure compared to placebo.

-At our clinics in Birmingham & Warwickshire, Dynamic Degenerative Medicine has a very long specialised background in advanced regenerative therapies for degenerative joints.
+At our clinics in Birmingham & Warwickshire, Dynamic Degenerative Medicine has a long-standing, specialised background in advanced regenerative therapies for degenerative joints.
 This study reinforces why PRP is an integral part of what we offer, especially for knee OA.
-Below we summarise the trial, discuss implications, and explain how we apply this in practice.
+Below, I summarise the trial, discuss its implications, and explain how we apply this in practice.

 Key Insights from the Trial

-The study enrolled patients with grade 2-3 knee OA (according to radiographic criteria).
+The study enrolled patients with grade 2-3 knee OA based on radiographic criteria.
 They were randomised into three groups:

-Key MRI and clinical endpoints at six-month follow-up included:
+Key MRI and clinical endpoints at the six-month follow-up included:

-Both PRP groups (single and double centrifuged) showed significantly better improvements than the placebo group in pain, ROM, functional tests, WOMAC scores, cartilage thickness (medial tibial and patellar) and severity of subchondral bone sclerosis.
+• Both PRP groups (single and double centrifuged) showed significantly better improvements than the placebo group in pain, range of motion (ROM), functional tests, WOMAC scores, cartilage thickness (medial tibial and patellar), and severity of subchondral bone sclerosis.

 Why This Matters for Knee OA Treatment

-Most PRP trials focus on symptom relief but this study adds MRI endpoints (cartilage thickness, sclerosis, etc.).
+Most PRP trials focus on symptom relief, but this study adds MRI endpoints like cartilage thickness and sclerosis.
 The fact that cartilage thickness and sclerosis improved is very encouraging.

-This strengthens the confidence in the result, especially compared to purely open-label studies.
+This strengthens confidence in the results, especially compared to purely open-label studies.

-It addresses grade 2-3 OA (moderate stage) which is exactly the patient population we often see.
+It addresses grade 2-3 OA, which is exactly the patient population we often see.

-It confirms that the benefit is not just placebo effect: PRP out-performed saline in multiple domains.
+It confirms that the benefit is not just a placebo effect: PRP outperformed saline in multiple domains.

-While some prior theorised that double-spin may be superior, this trial suggests both methods delivered benefit, which gives flexibility in treatment protocols.
+While some prior studies theorised that double-spin may be superior, this trial suggests both methods delivered benefits, which gives flexibility in treatment protocols.

 How We Translate These Findings at Dynamic Degenerative Medicine